 The Contractor shall charge the watermain fully with water prior to the commencement of swabbing.
-The water used to conduct the chlorine residual and bacteriological testing shall be normal to the existing water distribution system.
-In most cases, test water can be supplied by the adjacent existing distribution system; however if this source is not available, or the Contractor elects not to use, then potable water from a prior Municipally approved location within the existing water distribution system may be brought to the watermain under consideration at the Contractor's expense.
+The water used to conduct the chlorine residual and bacteriological testing shall be from the existing water distribution system.

 For mains 300 mm diameter or smaller, swabs shall be propelled through the watermain at a speed of 0.5 to 1.0 metre/second using potable water.
 For mains greater than 300 mm diameter and for mains where the Managing Director of Infrastructure Services requires a velocity lower than 0.5 m/s, the velocity calculations provided in the Watermain Commissioning Plan will be reviewed by the Managing Director of Infrastructure Services.